arvidsandin/custom-top-sort-for-reddit/README.md

 ## Issues and contributing

-Any issue submissions or pull requests are welcome and appreciated.
+Any issue submissions or pull requests are welcome and appreciated!

 ## License